-The student body will be distributed into three houses by grade level: House 9 (Dr. Lopez) House 10 (Mr. Frantantoni), House 11 (Dr. Belal), and House 12 (Ms. Cassimiro).
+The student body will be distributed into three houses by grade level: House 9 (TBD) House 10 (Dr. Lopez), House 11 (TBD), and House 12 (Mr. Frantantoni).
 These houses strive to earn points throughout the year to win monthly House competitions.
 OHS faculty will be assigned to a house and play a supportive role for students.
 Leadership opportunities are available for students as each house resembles and acts as an extension of the OHS Student Council.
 The House System will welcome new students and fosters a positive school environment.

 Houses create small communities where students can still interact with all grade levels while encouraging accountability/responsibility, communication, tradition, academic excellence and friendly competition.
-All future students of Orange High School will be assigned to a house: House Belton (example).
-Houses will be appropriately named after influential leaders and contributors to the mission and goals of Orange High School.
-Houses are forever, so future reunions, homecoming, and other alumni events become even more sacred and steeped in tradition.
+All future students of Orange High School will be assigned to a house.